 But those recruitment agencies who operate in an honest and transparent way are – by definition – ethical.

 An ethical agency submits candidates who are right for the role.
-They’re putting the needs of both the client and candidate first.
+They’re putting the needs of both the client and the candidate first.

 They make sure the candidate is properly prepped and enthusiastic about the role.
 That means they walk into the interview confident and enthusiastic about joining the team.

 There is no value in misrepresenting clients or candidates to the other party.
-It is short sighted, it rarely (if ever works) and destroys trust.
+It is short-sighted, it rarely (if ever works) and destroys trust.

-The truth is that the vast majority of the industry operates in an ethical and above board manner.
+The truth is that the vast majority of the industry operates in an ethical and above-board manner.
 Businesses are no longer willing to accept bad service just because that’s the way it’s always been done.

 The data suggests that the industry has listened.
-In 2016 there were than 4,500 new recruitment agencies started.
+In 2016 there were 4,500 new recruitment agencies started.
 A 14% increase on the previous year.

 Of those 78% survived their first year of trading, far greater than the national average of 51%.
 This points to an industry that is responding to client and candidate demand and operating in an ethical fashion by meeting their needs.